 Lessons Learned Subject Development Playback

 Lessons Learned Subject Development Playback uses a specially built radar chart for feeding back to subject and senior leaders, governors, school improvement advisers and others at subject level.
-Alongside the the radar chart is a summary area for the overall judgement, subject background, the activities undertaken and actions planned.
+Alongside the radar chart is a summary area for the overall judgement, subject background, the activities undertaken and actions planned.

 Each spoke of the radar chart has a slider for capturing your judgement, a text box for including your identified strengths and areas for development.
 There is also a section for uploading evidence in the form of PDFs downloaded from Lessons Learned, images, short video clips and anything else you might have captured.